Comet-AI/Comet.Box/README.md

 * Train your model over customer data very easily.
 ```

-### **Who can use the Comet Box?**
+### **Who can use the Comet.Box?**

-🚩 Comet Box templates are meant for those people who have intermediate knowledge of Object Detection, Segementation models, and Algorithms.
+🚩 Comet.Box templates are meant for those people who have intermediate knowledge of Object Detection, Segementation models, and Algorithms.

-🚩 Comet only provides you a basic template to kick start your initial part on any Detection, Segementation, Gans, NLP project or task.
+🚩 Comet.Box only provides you a basic template to kick start your initial part on any Detection, Segementation, Gans, NLP project or task.
 You would still need to add some custom cfg and other files according to your datasets or corpus.

 ## Important Elements